markie-dev/AirportDash/README.txt

 Project 2

-To compile the program, type "g++ *.cpp"
+To compile the program, type "make"

-To run the program, type "./a.out"
+To run the program, type "./airportDash"